- Instant Guru Review – Scam? More Like Instant Regret Based On The Complaints - November 30, 2020

 Now the thing that makes this extremely suspicious is the fact that the post is a promoted post, which means the account owner is literally paying out real money to have that post displayed in front of you…

 So the first question you have to ask is WHY is the account owner so desperate to “help you make money” that he/she is willing to pay for it?

 I mean if the guy (or girl) in question was just selling training on how to trade & being open about it then fair enough – they’re running a business selling training, they’re advertising it & they’re making money from the people that are buying into the training… As long as the training’s good, everyone’s happy…

 But that’s NOT what’s going on here…

-And more often that not despite their profiles being jam-packed full of luxurious images many of these so-called millionaire traders are actually flat-out broke.
+And more often than not despite their profiles being jam-packed full of luxurious images many of these so-called millionaire traders are actually flat-out broke.

 That was recently proven when an article published in the Guardian revealed how one “millionaire” Instagram trader named Oyefeso who apparently owned multiple supercars found himself in court with the judge remarking “[you] portrayed yourself as a very successful trader within the financial market.
 Clearly this is not the case.” after he chose to run over a friend to whom he owed money instead of simply paying him back.